Kodikuu/libmatoya/README.md

 ## Overview

 `libmatoya` is a lightweight, cross-platform, native application development library.
 It's a small static library and a [single header file](/src/matoya.h).
+It is written mainly in C but uses Objective-C, JavaScript, and Java where necessary.
+No C++.

 The interface is a blend of basic window management (i.e. features of [`SDL`](https://github.com/libsdl-org/SDL) and [`GLFW`](https://github.com/glfw/glfw)), cross-platform utility and convenience, and application management features that you might find in [`Electron`](https://github.com/electron/electron) or the browser's [`Web APIs`](https://developer.mozilla.org/en-US/docs/Web/API).